top of page

 Spider-Man Season 1

-Cold opens with the Lizard, skipping the origin & high school years.
-Animation is rough but the character designs & saturated color exude nostalgia.
-A superb voice cast lay on the melodrama, mostly nailing the characterization.
+It cold opens with the Lizard, skipping over the origin story and high school years.
+The animation is rough but the character designs and saturated colour just exude nostalgia.
+A superb voice cast lay on the melodrama thick while mostly nailing the characterization.

 Premiere: Nov 19, 1994